• Skip to Main Navigation

 • Language Study Scholarships: The Graduate School of Arts and Sciences (GSAS) provides Language Scholarships for classes below the 350 level, allowing all SSP students to study a language if they so desire.

-• Summer Grants: SSP offers funding to current students to assist with international research, language immersion, and domestic or international internships.
-These grants are competitive and can offer up to $3000, depending on the research proposal.
+• Summer Grants and Internship Stipends: SSP offers funding to current students to assist with international research, language immersion, and domestic or international internships.
+These grants are competitive and award amounts vary depending on the research proposal.

 • Employment opportunities: A limited number of research assistant (RA), teaching assistant (TA), and fellowship positions are available to SSP students, including international students.
 These opportunities pay a competitive wage, and students may work a maximum of 20 hours per week.
 Openings are provided to students as they become available and allow students the opportunity to engage more deeply with the program and the university.